 - Qualitative: Students must maintain at least a 2.0 GPA each year.
 In addition, students cannot earn more than one grade of C- or below in a single semester.

 - Quantitative (also known as pace): Pace is measured by the ratio of completed coursework to attempted coursework.
 Students must be on pace to complete their degree within 48 credit hours (150% of their degree program).
 This means that students must complete at least 67% of the courses that they attempt each semester in order to stay on pace.
 Additionally, to meet Swarthmore College's standards of pace.

 - Students must earn at least 6 credits by the end of the first year, 14 credits by the end of the second year, and 22 credits by the end of the third year.

-- Students must earn at least 3 credits per semester and at least 6 credits per year.
+- Students must earn at least 6 credits per year.